pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 To approve the contract to spend your tokens, you will need to call the `approve` function in the `Write Contract` section.

 This is the parameters the function expects:

-- `spender`: the address of the Twab Rewards contract
+- `spender`: the address of the TWAB Rewards contract
 - `amount`: the amount of tokens you want to approve

-Fill the `spender` parameter with the address of the Twab Rewards contract.
+Fill the `spender` parameter with the address of the TWAB Rewards contract.

 <img
 src={require('/img/how-to/twab-rewards/usdc-spender-etherscan.png').default}
 alt='USDC spender on Etherscan' class='padding-bottom--md'
 />

 Fill the `amount` parameter with the amount of tokens you want to approve.
 12,000 in our case.